-- Investors normally don’t get any verifiable performance data to make an informed decision about investing in alternative investment.
+- Investors normally don’t get any verifiable performance data to make an informed decision about investing in alternative investments.

-- Unlike traditional investments, most of the alternative assets have low liquidity due to less number of buyers.
+- Unlike traditional investments, most alternative assets have low liquidity due to less number of buyers.
 For instance, selling a rare coin is more difficult than shares of any blue-chip company.

-- Since alternative investments face fewer regulations, they are more prone to scams and frauds.
+- Since alternative investments face fewer regulations, they are more prone to scams and fraud.

 - Alternative investments are usually for an investment horizon of 10-15 years.